 For most babies the newborn screening results are normal; however, each year newborn screening identifies approximately 3,000 babies that have abnormal results.
 An abnormal result on the newborn screen does not always mean the baby has a medical condition, it just means that further testing needs to be done to check the baby's health.
 Less than 10% of the babies that have an abnormal newborn screening result are diagnosed with a medical condition requiring medical treatment.
 When a newborn screening result is abnormal, the baby's medical provider is contacted by phone with the results.
 The medical provider will, in turn, contact the baby's parents to discuss any concerns and to arrange for further testing or referral to a specialist.
 It is important for parents to have the follow-up testing done as soon as possible.

 When a baby has one of the conditions identified by newborn screening, treatment may be started to help the baby grow and develop.
 Treatment may consist of special diet, antibiotics, medications, education, therapies, and/or combinations of these.
-The Children with Medical Handicaps Program (BCMH) is a health care program in the Ohio Department of Health that can link families of children with special health care needs to a network of quality providers and helps families obtain payment for the services their children need.
+The Children with Medical Handicaps Program (CMH) is a healthcare program in the Ohio Department of Health that can link families of children with special healthcare needs to a network of quality providers and helps families obtain payment for the services their children need.
 The Ohio Department of Health also provides metabolic formula to individuals born with some of the conditions identified by newborn screening.
 Examples of these conditions include phenylketonuria, maple syrup urine disease, tyrosinemia, and propionic acidemia.

 Newborn screening may not identify every disorder and may not identify milder forms or variations of some conditions.
 Newborn screening cannot be used to identify carrier status or to identify disorders not on the Ohio Newborn Screening panel, even when these are related to disorders that are on the panel.
 The overall goal of the NBS program is to improve the quality of life for babies through early diagnosis and treatment.
 Time is a very important element in this process.
 Cooperation and timely action by parents and medical providers will help all babies get a healthy start at life.